Welcome to ReSartus

 Some countries accept certified translations from Germany without further ado.
 Please check with the relevant authority whether they accept translations certified in Germany before you have preliminary or additional certification of your certificates carried out.
 This can often save you a lot of time and money.

 The authorities of the country in which the document was issued are responsible for issuing it, i.e. German authorities for German documents and, for example, Ukrainian authorities for Ukrainian documents.
-An apostille consists of a fixed text and is affixed to the document itself or to a sheet attached to it.
-The Hague Convention does not apply to documents issued by diplomatic or consular representatives, nor to documents relating directly to commercial transactions or customs procedures.

 Do you have any further questions?
 Please feel free to contact us!